Activities in Gishwati Mukura National Park

 Gishwati Forest is a truly unique birding habitat with several endemic birds and more than 200 recorded species.
 For bird watching in Gishwati you need to go with a professional guide.
 The park office can supply you with a birding list and a map with recommended trails through the park.
 If you want a bird walk with a professional bird guide this needs to be prearranged with the park office.
 Contact the park office to arrange this.

 There are several species of primates found in Gishwati Mukura National Park apart from the eastern chimpanzee.
 Golden monkey is the most famous of these species and can be found in large groups throughout the forest.
 Trekking these primates can be an interesting experience and you are sure to see many interesting animals during your trek.
 Golden monkey trekking starts early in the morning with a professional guide from the park.
 You will spend several hours trekking through the forest in search of one or several groups of primates.
 The park rangers will locate or know the approximate whereabouts of the primates prior to your arrival and needs to be pre-booked through the park office.

 Contact Information and Booking

 Gishwati Mukura National Park is managed through a collaboration of Rwanda Development Board, the organization Forest of Hope and Wilderness Safaris.
-No visit to the park is allowed unless you are staying at the Forest of Hope Guest House
+All activities in and around Gishwati Forest are organized through Forest of Hope Association.
+Visits to the park are normally combined with a stay at the Forest of Hope Guest House.

-Booking of Forest of Hope Guest House and community-based experiences:
+Booking of park entrance, Forest of Hope Guest House and community-based experiences:

 Good to know:

-Most of the websites and contacts about Gishwati Forest online are not official park websites and the information is sometimes wrong and not reliable.
+Many of the websites and contacts about Gishwati Forest online are not official park websites and the information is sometimes wrong and not reliable